akveo/nebular/docs/articles/install-starter-kit.md

 <hr>

 ## Download the code
-After you completed tools setup, you need to download the code of ngx-admin application.
+When you completed tools setup, you need to download the code of ngx-admin application.
 The easiest way to do that is to clone GitHub repository:
 ```bash
 git clone https://github.com/akveo/ngx-admin.git
 ```